kleinbottle/swanlotus/README.md

     )
     ```

-    **Note: The pages on menu will follow the order of the menu items shown above.**
+    **Note: The pages on the menu will follow the order of the menu items shown above.**

 1. Convert the page to HTML locally by executing the following commands: